tspivey/yugioh-website/index.md

 yours and choose to improve it as you gain knowledge and experience.
-Have no experience with yu-gi-oh or never heard of the game? no problem! often there are players online that are happy to assist you with questions. now, it\'s time to Duel!
+Have no experience with yu-gi-oh or never heard of the game? no problem! often there are players online that are happy to assist you with questions. now, it's time to Duel!

 ## Connecting